nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 Client-side: Instead of using these APIs, you can make a fetch request to the `/api/auth/providers` and `/api/auth/csrf` endpoints respectively.

-Server-side:
-- Get the list of providers from your config's `providers` array
+Server-side: Get the list of providers from your config's `providers` array.
-- Check out the [CSRF_experimental](/reference/nextjs#csrf_experimental) React component

 </TabItem>
 </Tabs>